JNJ: The 2 Best Pharma Stocks to Buy on Dips | StockNews.com

 Johnson & Johnson (JNJ)

+Analysts expect JNJ’s revenues to increase 26% year-over-year to $22.19 billion in the current quarter, ending June 2021.
+A $2.26 consensus EPS estimate for the current quarter represents a 35.3% rise from the same period last year.
+Furthermore, JNJ surpassed the Street’s EPS estimates in each of the trailing four quarters.

+Shares of JNJ have gained 14.1% over the past year, and 4% year-to-date.
+However, the stock has declined 4.3% over the past month to close yesterday’s trading session at $163.62.

-JNJ’s POWR Ratings reflect this promising outlook.
-The company has an overall A rating, which translates to Strong Buy in our proprietary ratings system.
-The POWR Ratings assess stocks by 118 different factors, each with its own weighting.
+It is no surprise that JNJ has an overall rating of A, which equates to Strong Buy in our proprietary POWR Ratings system.
+The POWR Ratings are calculated by considering 118 different factors, with each factor weighted to an optimal degree.

-The stock has an A grade for Stability, and a B grade for Quality, Value, Growth, and Sentiment.
-Within the Medical – Pharmaceuticals industry, JNJ is ranked #1 of 227 stocks.
-To see JNJ’s rating for Momentum as well, click here.
+The stock has an A grade for Stability, and a grade B for Value, Growth, Quality and Sentiment.
+Among the 226 stocks in the Medical – Pharmaceuticals industry, JNJ is ranked #1.
+To see more of JNJ’s component grades, click here.

 Pfizer Inc. (PFE)

+A $19.04 billion consensus revenue estimate for its fiscal second quarter (ending June 2021) indicates a 64.8% increase year-over-year.
+The Street expects the company’s EPS to rise 29.5% from the prior year quarter to $1.01 in the current quarter.
+PFE has an impressive earnings surprise history as well; it beat consensus EPS estimates in three of trailing four quarters.

+PFE has gained 19.6% over the past year.
+The stock has gained 7.6% year-to-date.
+However, it declined marginally over the past month to close yesterday’s trading session at $39.61.
-PFE’s POWR Ratings reflect solid prospects.
-The company has an overall A rating, which translates to Strong Buy in our proprietary ratings system.
-It has a B grade for Quality, Value, Growth, Stability, and Sentiment.

-To see the additional POWR Ratings for PFE (Momentum), click here.
-It is ranked #3 in the same industry.
+PFE has an overall A rating, which equates to Strong Buy in our proprietary POWR Ratings system.
+PFE has a B grade for Growth, Value, Stability, Sentiment, and Quality.
+It is ranked #3 in the Medical – Pharmaceuticals industry.
+Click here to view additional PFE Ratings.

 Click here to checkout our Healthcare Sector Report for 2021